CarlosReinoso/substantive-dev-test/PLAN.md

 - add animations
 - customise tab button interaction a bit more
 - add more of Substantive Research style
-- improve on mobile responsiveness
+- improve on mobile responsivenessde